layer5io/layer5/collections/_blogs/2019-07-09-Meshery-start-feat-WSL2-K3d.md

 permalink: /blog/2019-07-09-getting-started-with-Meshery-WSL2-k3d
 ---
 During KubeCon EU 2019, I had the chance to discover two new softwares that simply amazed me:
-1. [Meshery](https://layer5.io/meshery), which is a multi-service mesh management plane.
+1. [Meshery](https://layer5.io/meshery), which is the multi-service mesh management plane.
 2. [k3d](https://github.com/rancher/k3d), which is used to create a dockerized [k3s](https://k3s.io) server.

 And, what really appealed to me about both of them is that everything from the installation to the usage was just *simple!*